ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 ------------------------------------------------------------------------------------------------------------------------

-Search Materials by entering text
+Search Material by entering text
 **********************************

 This allows you to search for a material by typing the name of the material (It work with the tag Restrictions if you need)